- Art in public space

 In addition to a stand-alone version, whose words refer to the building and its function, interactive possibilities of word generation were considered.
 Part of the piece is a control computer system with a simple user interface for direct input, or for intranet or Internet connection.
 In addition, access to the school website (members area) as a portal and reference system is provided.

-The result is a transformable "portrait" of the school present, a platform that can be dealt with in several ways.
+The result is a transformable "portrait" of the school in real time, a platform that can be dealt with in several ways.